 IMG proposals can be a standalone project, a proof of concept for a larger program, or an extension of an existing program's Broader Impacts.

 IMG applications will be evaluated on how well TAMU-CC research, knowledge, and activities will be disseminated and applied outside of the University to address economic and social issues.
-Awarded Impact Multiplier Grants will use research discoveries, educational processes, and institutional activities to create Broader Impacts.
+Awarded Impact Multiplier Grants will use research discoveries, educational processes, or institutional activities to create Broader Impacts.
+This fall, projects that embody a culture of innovation are especially encouraged.

 Broader Impacts achieve societally relevant outcomes that go beyond the expected outcomes of academic merit and university student education.
 Such outcomes include, but are not limited to: